Voyage (ABBA album): Commercial performance

-Voyage sold more than 1 million units worldwide in its first week of release.
+Voyage sold more than one million units worldwide in its first week of release.

 The album recorded 40,000 UK pre-orders in the first 24 hours following the announcement of its release.
 Three days after the album was announced, it had received over 80,000 pre-orders in the UK alone.
 This broke the record for the biggest pre-ordered album for Universal Music UK, previously held by Progress (2010) by Take That.
 By October 2021, the album had recorded 111,000 pre-orders.
 Advance orders in the Netherlands totalled 40,000 copies.

 The album entered the UK Albums Chart at number one, with 204,000 chart sales, 90% (180,000) of which were physical sales.
 It was the biggest opening week for an album in the UK since Ed Sheeran's ÷ (2017), and became the fastest-selling album of 2021 as well as the fastest-selling vinyl LP of the 21st century, with 29,900 vinyl copies sold.
 It is ABBA's first number-one album since ABBA Gold, which topped the chart in 1992, 1999 and 2008.
 It became the 3rd biggest album of 2021 in the UK with 400,000 units and the 2nd best-selling album with 387,000 pure sales.

 In Germany, the album also entered at number one on the albums chart with over 200,000 chart sales.
 In its first week, it sold more copies than the rest of the albums chart combined and also reached the top of the year-end albums chart for the time being.
 In Italy the album debuted at number six on the albums chart.

 Voyage became ABBA's highest-charting album in the United States, entering the Billboard 200 at number two on 20 November 2021, beating their previous high of number 14 with ABBA: The Album in 1978.
 It opened with 82,000 album-equivalent units, including 78,000 album sales (60,500 of which were physical), making it the highest-selling album of the week.

 According to IFPI, Voyage was the eighth best-selling album worldwide (all formats) and the second in album sales list.
-The album sold 2,050,000 copies in 2021, and over 2.5 million till November 2022.
+The album sold 2,050,000 copies in 2021, and over 2.5 million by November 2022.

 Track listing

+All tracks are written by Benny Andersson and Björn Ulvaeus.

 Personnel

+Adapted from the album's liner notes.